CorentinAube/NanoViZer/README.md

 The following folders and file are automaticaly created:
 ![](image/tuto_analysis_3.png)

-**Foler and file descriptions**
+**Folder and file descriptions**
 - one_block_coverage/: This folder contains the BED file of untruncated reads.
 - remove_reads/: This folder contains the BED file of reads removed by the optional filters.
 - spliced_seq/: This folder contains the BED file of truncated reads.
 - 3prime_site.tsv: This file contains the positions of the junctions at the 3' end of the block.
-That correspond to the first nucleotide truncated.
+That correspond to the last nucleotide untruncated before the junction.
 - 5prime_site.tsv: This file contains the positions of the junctions at the 5' start of the block.
-That correspond to the last nucleotide truncated.
+That correspond to the first nucleotide untruncated after the junction.
 - barcode_sequence.tsv: This file contains the sequences at the junctions.
 - barcode.tsv: This file contains all the barcodes and their associated counts.
 - bedfile_with_barcode.tsv: This is the BED file of the analysis reads where each barcode is added at the end of the lines.